realgolf/docs/README.md

 This is the Repository for the Real Golf Games

-**You are highly invited to contribute to this documentation, if you want to add any information or have sen something that is not clear**
+**You are highly invited to contribute to this documentation, if you want to add any information or have seen something that is not clear**

 You can visit the documentation under following Domain: